adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 #### Rules-based events
 Rules-based trackAction/trackState events are also converted to Edge events by the Edge Bridge extension.
 Select the **Trigger Consequence** button to trigger a rule that creates a trackAction event.

+Just like the `trackAction`/`trackState` events above, the Edge Bridge extension will convert the PII trackAction event into an Edge event.

 ## Data prep mapping